sagarpatil6/OrderAPIDemoProject/README.md

 7. Build NotificationService Project.
 We need to run this project directly thorugh Console for testing.(Not through Visual Studio)
 8. Run the `OrderAPIDemoProject` project to access the Swagger UI.
 9. Access [Rabbit MQ](http://localhost:15672/#/) to see Notification getting published by OrderService.
 10. Access PGAdmin to see DB table changes.
-All these steps are to run this solution Manually.
-Docker Steps : In progress
+All these steps are to run solution manually, Solution Working locally.
+11. Deployment on docker is still in progress.
+Completed for WebAPi

 ## Configuration